The following professionals lent their expertise to this article:

 Paying for Your Online Phlebotomy Certification Classes

-Phlebotomy certification programs typically cost less than full degrees, but they can still be expensive.
-If you’re working with a budget or don’t want to go into debt to get your certification, there are several funding options that can help lower costs and make it easier to get yourself through school.
+Phlebotomy certification classes cost less than full degrees, but they can still be expensive.
+If you’re working within a budget or don’t want to go into debt to get your training, there are several funding options to consider.

 At the programmatic level, the National Phlebotomy Association provides accreditation to ensure programs meet national standards.
-If you’re unsure whether a school or program maintains accreditation, you can search the U.S. Department of Education’s Database of Postsecondary Institutions and Programs.
+You can check current accreditation status by using this Department of Education Database of Postsecondary Institutions and Programs.

 Getting Your Professional License & Certification